ryan-montville/cs313413sp25group5p4/README.md

 The goal of this project is to convert a simple Java timer to an Android application.
 Based off of LoyolaChicagoCode's [stopwatch-android-java ](https://github.com/LoyolaChicagoCode/stopwatch-android-java).

+please see the [doc](https://github.com/ryan-montville/cs313413sp25group5p4/tree/main/doc) folder for our write up and extended state machine model.

 ## Group Members
 * Ryan Montville
 * Aakash Dawani